 This scope of this Act includes the right of patients to request information on their own medical records.
 Requests for information under this Act must:

-Be in writing to the data controller (Kathryn Bush, Site Manager is the data controller) at York House Medical Centre.
+Be in writing to the data controller (Kathryn Bush, Site Manager is the data controller) at Stourport Medical Centre.
 (E-mail requests are allowed.
 Verbal requests can be accepted where the individual is unable to put the request in writing – this must be noted on the patient record);

 - Be accompanied with sufficient proof of identity to satisfy the data controller and to enable them to locate the correct information (where requests are made on behalf of another, the data controller must satisfy themselves that correct and adequate consent has been given);

 - Be accompanied with the correct fee where applicable (see below for guidance on fees);

 The data controller should check whether all the individual’s health record information is required or just certain aspects.

 Where an information request has been previously fulfilled, the data controller does not have to honour the same request again unless a reasonable time-period has elapsed.
 It is up to the data controller to ascertain what constitutes as reasonable.

 Requests for health records information should be recorded internally and fulfilled within 21 days (unless under exceptional circumstances – the applicant must be informed where a longer period is required).
 Information given should be in a manner that is intelligible to the individual.

 The correct clinician to be consulted about an individual’s information should be:

 - The clinician who is currently, or was most recently, responsible for the clinical care of the individual in connection with the information which is the subject of the request; or